User management

 Managing User Accounts

-• To create new user account, select Create new user from view menu or context menu.
+• To create a new user account, select Create new user from the view menu or context menu.

-• To create new group, select Create new group from view menu or context menu.
+• To create a new group, select Create new group from the view menu or context menu.

 • To delete user account, select it in the list, right-click, and select Delete from pop-up menu.
 You can delete multiple accounts at a time.

-• To modify properties of user or group, select it in the list, right-click, and select Properties from pop-up menu.
+• To modify properties of a user or group, select it in the list, right-click, and select Properties from the pop-up menu.

-• To reset user’s password, select user account in the list, right-click, and select Change password from pop-up menu.
+• To reset the password of a user, select the user account in the list, right-click, and select Change password from the pop-up menu.

 Audit

-All important user actions are written to audit log.
-There are two audit logging modes - internal and external.
-Internal audit logging is on by default and writes audit records into table in NetXMS database.
-External audit logging allows sending audit records to external system via syslog protocol.
+All important user actions are written to the audit log.
+There are two audit logging modes: internal and external.
+Internal audit logging is on by default and writes audit records into a table in the NetXMS database.
+External audit logging allows sending audit records to an external system via the syslog protocol.
 External audit logging is off by default.
-Audit logging controlled by the following server configuration variables:
+Audit logging is controlled by the following server configuration variables:

 Variable